 I have not seen this level of development on many other projects (including those with larger ICOs).
 This should further reinforce the notion that this is anything but a run-of-the-mill ICO and blockchain project.

 This voluminous and frenetic coding activity is most likely related to their ambitious roadmap.
 Over the past year the team has been meeting a number of important milestones almost to a tee.

 There are also quite a few upgrade proposals that are lying ahead for the project.
 These include Hub Support for the IBC protocol which will allow some of the SDK applications to connect to the Hub.
 You can see the roadmap here.

 The launch of the Cosmos main net came with huge amounts of excitement among the community as evidenced by the surge in the price of the ATOM token.
 The unsolicited addition of the token at Binance and dozens of other exchanges, and the rapid jump of ATOM to the #15 spot in total market cap supports the premise that this is a serious project worthy of following and investing.

 It’s clear to see that the Tendermint and Cosmos teams are extremely serious about what they are doing.
-While some would still call the project vaporware for a lack of features listed in the whitepaper, there are dozens of partner projects who believe in the Cosmos Network and have begun using it.
+While some were calling the project vaporware even in 2020 for a lack of features listed in the whitepaper, there are literally hundreds of partner projects who believed in the Cosmos Network and have begun using it.

 So far the project appears to remain on track to do just that, and if the excitement of the community is any gauge this could be a project to watch closely in coming months and years.